appztaste/vscode-plugins-cookbook/ex/ex05-semi-colon/ex05-semi-colon.md

 }
 ```

-Using this configuration, we add the command under the pallete using the title
+Using this configuration, we add the command under thepalette using the title
 `Auto Insert Semicolon` and also binds it to the  hotkey `alt+enter`.
 Finally,
 we set the activation to trigger when calling the command.